tensorchord/openmodelz/README.md

 ### Bootstrap `mdz`

 It's super easy to bootstrap the `mdz` server.
 You just need to find a server (could be a cloud VM, a home lab, or even a single machine) and run the `mdz server start` command.

-The `mdz` server will be bootstrapped on the server as a controller node and you could start deploying your models.
+> Notice: We may require the root permission to bootstrap the `mdz` server on port 80.

 ```
 $ mdz server start